 Medicare

 Medicare is a national health insurance program for people 65 or older.
-You may be eligible to get Medicare earlier if you have a disability or end-stage renal disease.
+You may be eligible to get Medicare earlier if you have a disability, End-Stage Renal Disease (ESRD) or ALS (also called Lou Gehrig's disease).
 Each year, you can choose which way you get your health coverage (and add or switch drug coverage).
 It’s important to understand your coverage options and compare the different choices, so you can make an informed decision that’s right for you.
-The following provides a high-level summary about Medicare.
+The following provides a high-level summary of Medicare.
 For full details and interactive tools about Medicare, visit www.medicare.gov.

 Click on the links below to learn about Medicare, how to sign up, and your coverage options.

-You can only enroll in Medicare during certain times in the year:
+You can only enroll in Medicare during certain times of the year:

 • Initial Enrollment Period